risk-first/website/practices/Estimates.md

 ## The Purpose Of Estimating

 Why bother estimating at all?
-There are two reasons why estimates are useful:
+There are two reasons why estimates are useful:<!-- tweet-end -->

 1.  **To allow for the creation of _events_.**  As we saw in [Deadline Risk](Deadline-Risk), if we can put a date on something, we can mitigate lots of [Coordination Risk](Coordination-Risk).
 Having a _release date_ for a product allows whole teams of people to coordinate their activities in ways that hugely reduce the need for [Communication](Communication-Risk).
 "Attack at dawn" allows disparate army units to avoid the [Coordination Risk](Coordination-Risk) inherent in "attack on my signal".
 This is a _good reason for estimating_, because by using events you are mitigating [Coordination Risk](Coordination-Risk).
 This is often called a _hard deadline_.